qqaatw/AIQuarreler/README.md

 Here are a number of pre-defined generation strategies you can try it out, by specifying `--config_no`:

 0. Greedy search, meaning that the generator will always choose the most possible character on each auto-regressive step.
-1. Beam search with num_beams = 2, meaning that the generator will keep tracking up to 2 beams and return the highest probabilty sequence.
+1. Beam search with num_beams = 2, meaning that the generator will keep tracking up to 2 beams and return the highest probable sequence.
-2. Beam search with num_beams = 3, meaning that the generator will keep tracking up to 3 beams and return the highest probabilty sequence.
+2. Beam search with num_beams = 3, meaning that the generator will keep tracking up to 3 beams and return the highest probable sequence.
-3. Beam search with num_beams = 4, meaning that the generator will keep tracking up to 4 beams and return the highest probabilty sequence.
+3. Beam search with num_beams = 4, meaning that the generator will keep tracking up to 4 beams and return the highest probable sequence.
 4. Sampling from most likely 5 words.
 The result may vary on each run.
 5. Sampling from the minimum number of words to exceed 92 % of the probability mass.
 The result may vary on each run.